 This is a fast and simple Amish Friendship Bread variation based on Ina Garten’s Irish Soda Bread recipe.
-This recipe post contains affiliate links, so if you click and/or make a purchase, the Friendship Bread Kitchen may earn a small commission at no additional cost to you.

 Just in time for St. Patrick’s Day!
 This Irish Soda Amish Friendship Bread recipe is super easy AND super fast, with no rise time or excessive kneading required.
 Everything goes into one bowl, making clean up a snap.
 Check out the video and if you decide to give this recipe a try, you’ll have bread on your table in a little over an hour.

 The first thing to do is preheat your oven to 375° F (190° C) with a rack placed in the middle of the oven.
 If you are going to use a baking sheet, put it aside.
 If you prefer to bake your bread in a cast iron skillet or Dutch oven, place them inside the oven now to preheat.
 If you use your cast iron skillet regularly to cook food, make sure there is no excess oil in the skillet or it will smoke in your oven while your bread is baking (boo!).

 Sourdough/bread loaf recipes using Amish Friendship Bread starter take a bit longer to bake, so to prevent over browning on the bottom of the loaf, I add an empty baking sheet below the rack I will be using.

 Combine flour, sugar, baking soda, and salt in the bowl of your electric mixer (you can mix by hand, too).
 Use the paddle attachment and set the speed to low, incorporating all the dry ingredients for a few seconds.
 Add the chilled cubed butter and continue mixing on low until the butter is mixed into the flour.